 The answer: Alaska

-You might be surprised to see that our most northern state atop this list, but there’s a reason that Alaska has the highest relative humidity (RH).
+You might be surprised to see that our most northern state tops this list, but there’s a reason that Alaska has the highest Relative Humidity (RH).

 Alaska has an average RH of 77%.
 The next highest state, Florida, comes in around 74% average RH.
 While Florida is hot and balmy in the summer, Alaska is much more mild and comes out on top because of its low temperatures.